CheopsForTheEdge/cheops/README.md

 # Cheops

-Cheops turns a monolithich application into a geo-distributed service automatically synchronized and redundant by replicating all user operations to eventually converge to the same state.
+Cheops turns a monolitic application into a geo-distributed service automatically synchronized and redundant by replicating all user operations to eventually converge to the same state.
 It is assumed that operations are always associated to a specific resource.
 Cheops gives the possibility to specify the